-At the very center of the city, the Tugu Pahlawan or Heroes Monument is cleverly situated.
-This is a sight that is begging to be given attention to.
-Built to commemorate the lives of Indonesians who had passed away during the Battle of Surabaya of 1945, the monument is encapsulated by columns and greenery, making it a serene escape among all the busyness of the area.
+At the very center of the city, the Tugu Pahlawan, or Heroes Monument, is cleverly situated.
+This is a sight that is begging to be given attention.
+Built to commemorate the lives of Indonesians who had passed away during the Battle of Surabaya in 1945, the monument is encapsulated by columns and greenery, making it a serene escape from all the busyness of the area.

 A trip to Indonesia will certainly not be complete without Bali.
 Surely, the reputation of this holiday island is not without reason.

 There are numerous ways to get to Bali from Surabaya.
-It can be either as short as a one-hour plane ride or as long as almost an entire day’s worth of hopping from a train, a bus, to a ferry (and another bus).
+It can be either as short as a one-hour plane ride or as long as almost an entire day’s worth of hopping from a train or bus to a ferry (and another bus).
 Whatever your traveling preferences are, getting from the tip of East Java to Bali is doable.

-If you are seeking immersion into the Balinese culture, the temples will definitely be your guiding lights.
+The temples will definitely be your guiding lights if you are seeking immersion into the Balinese culture.
 One of the most popular ones is the Tirta Empul Temple in Bali.
 This lush water temple has a bathing complex that is intended to cleanse and purify your soul.

 Bali is also known for its heavy traffic and busy streets where you have to squeeze yourself into crowds to get out of areas.
-If you want to hit the beach without breaking a sweat, Sanur Beach can definitely be your spot.
+Sanur Beach can definitely be your spot if you want to hit the beach without breaking a sweat.
 A seaside area that spans eight kilometers along the southeast of Bali, this area definitely attracts a calmer crowd.

 There are numerous shops and restaurants that offer the “dine by the beach” experience.
 You can take off your shoes, cover them with fine sand, and enjoy the breeze from the beach—all while fine dining.